Dyson Micro 1.5KG vs V8

 Its soft roller attachment has enough agitation to pick up debris on hard surfaces, and the cleaning tests show that it has more than enough power for the task.

-Also, the Max setting isn’t needed on hard floors, but for the V8, it’s a must for deep cleaning carpet.
+Additionally, the Max setting isn’t necessary on hard floors, but for the V8, it’s essential for deep cleaning carpets.

 Cleaning Performance Comparison